|

 In conjunction with the Minnesota

 from Minnesota) for resistance to WPBR.
-Using modified techniques
+Several seed

 The seed sources identified as resistant